- Construction Technology (AAS), Architectural Woodworking Concentration

 Construction Technology Program

-An Associate of Applied Science Degree—with concentrations in General or Electrical Construction—also is available.
+An Associate of Applied Science Degree—with concentrations in General or Electrical Construction—is also available.

-Residential Wiring students take theory and lab classes (on- and off-campus) in residential wiring, including electrical circuitry, job-site safety and the National Electric Code (NEC), preparing students for the NM Residential Wireman's Certificate of Competence.
+As a Residential Wiring student you will take theory and lab classes (on- and off-campus) in residential wiring, including electrical circuitry, job-site safety and the National Electric Code (NEC), preparing you for the NM Residential Wireman's Certificate of Competence.

-The Electrical Trades program enables students to study commercial and industrial wiring methods and motor controls and helps prepare students for the State of New Mexico Journeyman Electrical Certificate.
+The Electrical Trades program enables you to study commercial and industrial wiring methods and motor controls and helps prepare you for the State of New Mexico Journeyman Electrical Certificate.

 Credit for Prior Learning (CPL)

 If you have a valid OSHA certification, you can receive credit for courses in the Construction Technology program by filling out the following form:

 If you have a valid New Mexico General Building Contractor (GB 98 or GB 2), you can receive credit for a course in the Construction Technology (AAS) General Construction Concentration program by filling out the following form: